Why choose a career in Medicine/Psychiatry?

-Clinical experience reveals a multitude of examples of patients with
+Clinical experience reveals a multitude of patients with:

-- psychiatric problems that impact their diagnosis and treatment of their medical problems
+- Psychiatric problems that negatively impact the diagnosis and treatment of medical problems

-- developmental disabilities that have medical and psychiatric symptoms
+- Developmental disabilities with difficult to diagnose medical and psychiatric symptoms

 - Strong training in psychotherapy in addition to biological psychiatry.

-- Well developed educational system to encourage the resident to develop integrative knowledge and skills.
+- Well-developed educational system encouraging the resident to develop integrative knowledge and skills.

-- Resident education and development is a strong focus in both programs.
+- Resident education and development is a strong focus at SIU.